matthiasn/meins/README.md

 This will compile the ClojureScript into JavaScript using `:advanced` optimization.

 The styling is maintained via **SASS** in a bunch of `.scss` files.
+For that, you first need to install the sass gem:

+    $ sudo gem install sass

 These need to be converted to CSS:

-    $ lein sass once
+    $ lein sass

+You can also have the CSS automatically recompiled when there are changes:

+    $ sass --watch src/scss/iwaswhere.scss:resources/public/css/iwaswhere.css

 There is no **CSS** framework involved here.
 Rather, the styling is self-contained, which is possible thanks to **[CSS Flexible Box Layout](https://www.w3.org/TR/css-flexbox-1/)**.
 It's great for layout.
 You should learn it.